Menu

 7-Old Faithful, Yellowstone's Famous Geyser

 Yellowstone's Upper Geyser Basin is home to the park's most famous geyser, Old Faithful.
-To help visitors better understand the geyser's behavior, a ranger station monitors the eruption's start time, height, and duration to make predictions about when the next one will occur.
+To help visitors better understand the geyser's behavior, a ranger station monitors the eruption's start time, height, and duration to predict when the next one will occur.
 With a range of 100-180 feet, Old Faithful is typically around 130-140 feet tall.
 In the past, its height has been measured in this range.
-It is common for eruptions to last between 1.5 and 5 minutes on average.
-Old Faithful in Yellowstone, the world's most famous geyser, currently erupts roughly 20 times per day.

 8-Monument Valley Navajo Tribal Park

-The 17-mile circular route has regenerated and is now accepting only five automobiles per hour, in accordance with the NNDOH's 50% residence limit at all tribal park conveniences.
-With the Winter hours in force, we want to remind all tourists that all entrance is on a "First Come, First Served" basis.
-Due to the rocky terrain, keep an eye out for all low-level vehicles.
+The 17-mile circular route has regenerated and now accepts only five automobiles per hour, under the NNDOH's 50% residence limit at all tribal park conveniences.
+With the Winter hours in force, we want to remind all tourists that all entrances are on a "First Come, First Served" basis.
+Due to the rocky terrain, watch for all low-level vehicles.
 We request that you anticipate longer wait times and harsh weather.
-Follow all signage and remain on the approved route, keep hydrated and safe.
-Our primary concern is for the protection of our citizens.
-It is one of the most gorgeous – and photographed – locations on the planet.
-Monument Valley, man enjoying the view of Navajo Tribal park - Natural Attractions in USA - Planet Travel Advisor Monument Valley, man enjoying the view of Navajo Tribal park - Natural Attractions in USA

 Kilauea, one of the most active volcanoes on the planet, may be found in the park.
-One of the most popular tourist attractions in Hawaii, and a sacred location, is the Big Island's Volcanoes National Park.
+One of Hawaii's most popular tourist attractions, and a sacred location, is the Big Island's Volcanoes National Park.
 From the top of Maunaloa to the ocean, Hawaii Volcanoes National Park spans 335,259 acres, or nearly 523 square miles (by comparison, the island of Oahu is 597 square miles).
 A tourist center, petroglyphs, Maunaloa (which last erupted in 1984), and Kilauea (which last erupted in 2018) are among the highlights of the region's 150-mile network of hiking trails (1983-2018).
-Many people refer to Kilauea as "The only drive-in volcano in the world".
+Many people call Kilauea "The only drive-in volcano in the world".

-On any one day, this active volcano would spew out enough lava to cover the surface of a 20-mile two-lane road.
+On any day, this active volcano would spew out enough lava to cover the surface of a 20-mile two-lane road.
 More than 875 acres of land have been added to the island of Hawaii since January 1983.
-UNESCO declared the park a World Biosphere Site in 1980 and a World Heritage Site in 1987 in recognition of the region's exceptional ecological variety.
+UNESCO declared the park a World Biosphere Site in 1980 and a World Heritage Site in 1987 to recognize the region's exceptional ecological variety.

 10-Arches National Park (U.S)

-Arches national park is a United States national park located in eastern Utah.
-The park is located just north of Moab, Utah, and is about 4 miles north of the river.
+Arches National Park is a United States national park located in eastern Utah.
+The park is located just north of Moab, Utah, about 4 miles north of the river.
 Delicate Arch is just one of many natural sandstone arches that can be seen in the park, along with other unique geological features and structures.
-There are more natural arches in this park than any other in the world.
+This park has more natural arches than any other in the world.

 For more than three-and-a-half million square feet (76,680 acres), the park is located on the Colorado Plateau and spans 310.31 square kilometers.
 Elephant Butte, the park's highest point, rises to a height of 5,653 feet (1,723 meters) while the visitor center, at 4,085 feet (1,245 meters), is the park's lowest point.
 The average yearly rainfall is below the 10-inch mark (254 millimeters).